MaastrichtU-CDS/vantage6-rdb-demo/README.md

 Demo to explore the Vantage6 framework using a relational database to store the node's data.

-## :exclamation: Issues

-Currently there are two problems when setting up the server infrastructure from a config file (`/server/config/init.yaml`):
-1. Not possible to set up an unencrypted collaboration
-2. Not possible to give user the necessary permissions

-Problem 1 is currently fixed by copying the fixed vantage6 server fixture file (`/utils/fixture.py`) directly to the container and replacing the original.
-However, solving problem 2 requires some manual steps:
-- Open the db manager at `localhost:8080` and log in into the database
-- Go to "Permission" table in the "ServerDB"
-- Insert a new row for `user_id` 2 with `role_id` 3

-This should give the require permissions for the researcher to send tasks.

 ## Usage

 ### Spin up the infrastructure